-If you're arrested for carjacking in Nevada, the prosecution may slap you with a host of different felony charges: auto-theft, robbery, assault, battery, and maybe attempted murder.
+If you are arrested for carjacking in Nevada, the prosecution may slap you with a host of different felony charges: Auto-theft, robbery, assault, battery, and maybe attempted murder.
 A conviction for any one of these Las Vegas crimes may result in years in prison and will cause prospective employers to automatically disqualify you.

-On this page our Las Vegas criminal defense attorneys discuss the basic definition and penalties for Nevada carjacking law.
-If you've been charged with this crime, then phone us at 702-DEFENSE (702-333-3673) for a free consultation to discuss how we may be able to fight your case.
+On this page, our Las Vegas criminal defense attorneys discuss the basic definition and penalties for Nevada carjacking law.
+If you have been charged with this crime, then phone us at 702-DEFENSE (702-333-3673) for a free consultation to discuss how we may be able to fight your case.